amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

 Welcome [PL](https://github.com/PyTorchLightning/pytorch-lightning)!
 I wish I tried this library sooner.

-In this blogpost, we will be going through an introduction to PL and implement all the cool tricks like - Gradient Accumulation, 16-bit precision training, and also add TPU/multi-gpu support - all in a few lines of code.
-We use PL to work on [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification) challenge on Kaggle.
-In a future blogpost I will share how to train a competitive Melonama classifier with other tricks that I learnt however, in this post, our focus will be on introducing PL and we use the ISIC competition as an example.
+In this blogpost, we will be going through an introduction to PL and implement all the cool tricks like - **Gradient Accumulation**, **16-bit precision training**, and also add **TPU/multi-gpu support** - all in a few lines of code.
+We use PL to work on [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification) challenge on Kaggle.In this blogpost, our focus will be on introducing PL and we use the ISIC competition as an example.

+We also draw comparisons to the typical workflows in PyTorch and compare how PL is different and the value it adds in a researcher's life.

 The first part of this post, is mostly about getting the data, creating our train and validation datasets and dataloaders and the interesting stuff about PL comes in section-3 [The Lightning Module](https://amaarora.github.io/2020/07/12/oganized-pytorch.html#lightning-module).
-If this stuff bores you, feel free to skip forward to the model implemented in PL.
+If this stuff bores you because you've done this so many times already, feel free to skip forward to the model implemented in PL.

 1. TOC
 {:toc}